terrazzoapp/terrazzo/docs/guides/cli.md

 # CLI

-The Cobalt CLI is the primary way to turn your Design Token Format Module (DTFM) design tokens into code.
+The Cobalt CLI is the primary way to turn your Design Token Community Group (DTCG) design tokens into code.
 To install it to your project, run:

 ```sh
 npm i -D @cobalt-ui/cli